-60 photos of Australian vegetation captured at TERN monitoring sites have been added to the Global Vegetation Project’s open-access map.
+60 photos of Australian vegetation captured at TERN environmental monitoring sites have been added to the Global Vegetation Project’s open-access map.
 The new pics will enrich the experience of students and educators around the world.
 Find out more about this exciting project and take look at the images.

 Late last year (Oct 2020) the University of Wyoming Biodiversity Institute launched the Global Vegetation Project – to enable visual and interactive experiences that link vegetation and climate at the global scale.